scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 As previously mentioned, for `commit()`, if any of the Coordinator or participant processes succeed in committing the transaction, you can consider the transaction as committed.
 Also, for better performance, you can execute `prepare()`, `validate()`, and `commit()` in parallel, respectively.

-### Resume a transaction
+### Resume or re-join a transaction

 Given that processes or applications that use transactions with a two-phase commit interface usually involve multiple request and response exchanges, you might need to execute a transaction across various endpoints or APIs.
-For such scenarios, you can use `resume()` to resume a transaction object (an instance of `TwoPhaseCommitTransaction`) that you previously began or joined.
+For such scenarios, you can use `resume()` or `join()` to get a transaction object (an instance of `TwoPhaseCommitTransaction`) for the transaction that you previously joined.

-The following shows how `resume()` works:
+The following shows how `resume()` and `join()` work:

 ```java
 // Join (or begin) the transaction.